| Site Nav

 by wfsWriteMultiSpriteFamily making calls to wfsWriteMultiSprite, ie,

+one for each multi-sprite in the family.
 The form of the name of the first handler output by wfsWriteMultiSpriteFamily

 is as follows.
 It starts with "wfsCreate".
 Then it contains